GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/08_passive_margin_variable_depth.md

 The number input we have seen before, and just sets the maximum depth to a single value.
 The value at points system works a bit differently, but can be used to achieve the same result.
 To start out easy, this is exactly what we are going to to for the `max depth` of the continental feature.

-The value at points system  creates a list of points, which at least include all the edge points and assigns a value to them.
-Then to get the actual value, `max depth` in our case, an interpolation between some close points is performed to get the value at that point.
+The value at points system  creates a list of points, which at least include all the edge points of an object and assigns a value to them.
+Then to get the actual value at the rest of the points, `max depth` in our case, an interpolation between some close points is performed to get the value at that point.

-Below are two examples of how to first set the depth of two points to 200, and then an example of how to also set a third point to a value of 100.
+Below are two examples of how to first set the depth of two points to 200 km, and then an example of how to also set a third point to a value of 100 km.

 ```{code-block} json
 ---